Dave Dillewaard

 Dave Dillewaard (born 16 October 1983) is an Australian BMX Dirt and Freestyle rider.
 Dillewaard turned professional in 2002.
-Australian Dave Dillewaard has been making a steady climb up the park and dirt ranks in the past few years, escalating to a first-place finish in park at the June 2006 CFB in Oklahoma City.
+Dave Dillewaard has been making a steady climb up the park and dirt ranks in the past few years, escalating to a first-place finish in park at the June 2006 CFB in Oklahoma City.

 Dave Dillewaard has continued his BMX path and is now a professional BMX judge.
 He ahs worked in some well known / biggest BMX stores including LUXBMX.
 He now works for the Oldest and Biggest Australian BMX Wholesaler - BMX International.

-Sponsors
+Sponsorsv

 Dave Dillewaard sponsors have included GT Bikes, Famous Stars and Straps and Demolition Parts.